American Center for Law & Justice

 The American Center for Law & Justice (ACLJ) is a politically conservative, Christian-based legal organization in the United States.
 It is headquartered in Washington, D.C., and associated with Regent University School of Law in Virginia Beach, Virginia.

 The ACLJ was founded in 1990 by law school graduate and evangelical minister Pat Robertson with the stated "mandate to protect religious and constitutional freedoms".
 ACLJ generally pursues constitutional issues and conservative Christian ideals in courts of law.
 The leaders of the ACLJ also occasionally engage in public debates to present their perspective on legal and constitutional issues.

 The ACLJ is described as being "committed to ensuring the ongoing viability of freedom and liberty in the United States and around the world" by "focusing on U.S. constitutional law, European Union law and human rights law" to protect "universal, God-given and inalienable rights," according to Charity Navigator, which also issued a "Low Concern" advisory for the District of Columbia branch and a "Moderate Concern" for the Virginia Beach branch about the group after The Washington Post reported that ACLJ has paid Donald Trump's personal attorney Jay Sekulow and his family millions of dollars.

 History

-The ACLJ arose in part as a right-leaning political answer to the left-leaning American Civil Liberties Union.
-The name and acronym, ACLJ, was chosen to contrast with the ACLU.
+The ACLJ arose in part as a right-leaning political answer to the American Civil Liberties Union, which has a different interpretation of First Amendment protection of religious rights.
+The name and acronym, ACLJ, were chosen to contrast with the ACLU.

 It has attracted much media attention for its lawsuits, such as its campaign to oppose changes to the constitution of Kenya that, according to the group, would permit abortion and Islamic law, and its attempts to block the construction of an Islamic cultural center near the former site of the World Trade Center.
-The ACLJ supported blocking the construction of the center through New York City’s Landmarks Preservation Commission.
+The ACLJ supported blocking the construction of the center through New York City Landmarks Preservation Commission.